Division of Environmental Quality Director: Kyra Moore

 Section 2 - Project Management Information

 Enter the title of the proposed project and the project manager’s name, title, and contact information.
 Enter the estimated start and end dates for the project period.
-Note: All project periods extend from the time a fully executed agreement is signed through July 31, 2022.
+Note: All project periods extend from the time a fully executed agreement is signed through Dec.
+31, 2023.
 The Public Drinking Water Branch reserves the right to adjust the project period to accommodate administrative review, if necessary.
+Project period extensions may be offered on a case-by-case basis.

 Section 3 - Project Description